Foliated Structure of The Kuranishi Space and Isomorphisms of Deformation Families of Compact Complex Manifolds

-Let $SH^1$ denote the set of $\delta$-closed forms in $A^1$.
-A neighborhood $B$ of $0$ in it contains all almost complex structures sufficiently close to $0$ by the following Proposition.

-\proclaim{Proposition K1} For $A$ small enough, there exists an application $\Xi$ from $A$ to $B$ mapping an almost complex structure $\alpha$ onto a $\delta$-closed representant $\Xi(\alpha)$.
+\proclaim{Proposition K1} For $A$ small enough, there exists a neighborhood $B$ of $0$ in $SH^1$ and an application $\Xi$ from $A$ to $B$ mapping an almost complex structure $\alpha$ onto a $\delta$-closed representant $\Xi(\alpha)$.
 Moreover, if $\alpha(t)$ is a smooth family of almost complex structures, then so is $\Xi(\alpha(t))$. \endproclaim